 It seems when I listened to the music consciously, I was more perceptive to its beauty and spiritual qualities.
 And some pieces of music seemed to really “feed” my consciousness.

 Since these discoveries, listening to spiritually uplifting music has been an important part of my collection of practices.
-I could give a whole list of pieces I enjoy, but I want to highlight just a few select pieces and musical genres that have touched me deeply and served as a big boost in my quest for self-knowledge.
+I could give a whole list of pieces I enjoy, but I want to highlight a piece of music that has touched me deeply and served as a big boost in my quest for self-knowledge.